 This resolution was introduced on June 22, 2017, in a previous session of Congress, but was not enacted.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S.Con.Res.
-18 is a concurrent resolution in the United States Congress.
+18 (115th) was a concurrent resolution in the United States Congress.